 SELECT SUM(CURRENTPERM) / (1024**3) AS Size_GB FROM DBC.TABLESIZE WHERE TABLENAME = 'Sales'; -> 125,50 GB

 The next step is to check how big the table is when we drop the USI:

 DROP UNIQUE INDEX (SalesDate,Customer_Category_Cd,SalesId ,Sales_Main_Type_Cd,Sales_Sub_Type_Cd,Sales_Value_Cd, Sales_Class_Cd ,Group_SalesId ,Currency ,Final_Flag) ON DWHPRO.Sales;

 SELECT SUM(CURRENTPERM) / (1024**3) AS Size_GB FROM DBC.TABLESIZE WHERE TABLENAME = 'Sales'; -> 12,50 GB

 A USI is not compressed.
 Since the USI of our example includes almost all columns of the table, it is like an uncompressed copy of the base table.

 I always see it as a bad practice that secondary indexes are only created to force the primary key.

-Most of the time it makes more sense to do this programmatically once in the ETL process.
-This also has the advantage that the maintenance of the secondary index is omitted which consumes additional resources.
+Most of the time, it makes more sense to do this programmatically once in the ETL process.
+This also has the advantage that the secondary index’s maintenance is omitted, which consumes additional resources.